TimoGuy/BTZC_game_engine/README.md

 1. Add cascaded shadow maps to renderer.
     - @TODO.
     - [ ] Add player shadow as well, but using a different camera setup.
+        - Drop shadow.

 1. Skeletal animations using compute shaders.
+    - [ ] See `@IQHEWRIHDFKNAXI` for levels of detail and round-robin system.
     - [ ] Create buffers to store the deformed models.
         - 1 per skinned mesh thingy.
     - [ ] Add support for GLTF2 filetype for models.